Netherlands flag Netherlands: Business Environment

 Capital Gains Taxation

 Capital gains are generally included in taxable profits and taxed at the corporate rate.
-Participation exemption is provided for qualifying dividends and capital gains from the sale of shares in a company.
+A participation exemption is provided for qualifying dividends and capital gains from the sale of shares in a company.
 The firm investing in a subsidiary must meet the following requirements: (a) maintain a minimum 5% ownership of the subsidiary; (b) the subsidiary is not held as a portfolio investment or the subsidiary is subject to a reasonable corporate tax rate in its country of residence; or (c) the share of "dormant" assets (such as portfolio investment) of the subsidiary does not exceed 50% of the total.

 Main Allowable Deductions and Tax Credits